Skip to content

 Each PDF can be up to 100 MB.
 Anything larger is rejected.

 If the original source PDF is larger than 100 MB, contact support rather than changing the file.
-Splitting, compressing or re-exporting the document can remove signals that help VerifyPDF analyse it.
+Splitting, compressing or re-exporting the document can remove signals that help VerifyPDF analyze it.

 The PDF is password-protected

-A locked PDF cannot be opened, so it cannot be analysed.
+A locked PDF cannot be opened, so it cannot be analyzed.
 The document comes back with a password-protected status.

 To fix it: